Jonathan2251/lbd/source/othertype.rst

 float and double
 -----------------

-Cpu0 only has integer instructions at this point.
+At this point, Cpu0 only supports integer instructions.
-For float operations, Cpu0 backend will call the library function to translate integer to float as follows,
+For floating-point operations, the Cpu0 backend calls library functions to convert integers to floats, as follows:

 .. rubric:: lbdex/input/ch7_1_fmul.c
 .. literalinclude:: ../lbdex/input/ch7_1_fmul.c

-This float (or
-double) function call for Cpu0 will be supported after the chapter of function call.
-For hardware cost reason, many CPU have no hardware float instructions.
+Floating-point function calls for Cpu0 will be supported in the Function Call chapter.
-They call library function to finish float operations.
-Mips sperarate float operations with a sperarate co-processor for those needing "float intended" application.
+Due to hardware cost constraints, many CPUs do not include floating-point hardware instructions.
+Instead, they rely on library functions.
+MIPS separates floating-point operations into a dedicated co-processor for applications that require floating-point arithmetic.

-In order to support float point library (part of compiler-rt) [#lbt-compiler-rt]_, the following code are added to support instructions clz and clo.
-Though clz and clo instructions are implemented in compiler-rt.
+To support the floating-point library (part of compiler-rt) [#lbt-compiler-rt]_, the following code is added to support clz and clo instructions.
-However these two instructions are integer operations and will get better speed up in float point application.
+Although these instructions are implemented in compiler-rt, they are integer operations that improve floating-point application performance.

 .. rubric:: lbdex/chapters/Chapter7_1/Cpu0InstrInfo.td
 .. literalinclude:: ../lbdex/Cpu0/Cpu0InstrInfo.td